MicrosoftDocs/connected-spaces/articles/web-app-command-center.md

 - **Footfall power hours** heatmap

 You can use the Command Center if you also want to send an email notification when maximum occupancy thresholds are exceeded.
 You do this by customizing a
 Power Automate flow template.
-After setting up the template, the designated user(s) will receive reminders at the frequency you set while the store occupancy remains above the maximum occupancy threshold.
+After customizing the template, the designated user(s) will receive reminders at the frequency you set while the store occupancy remains above the maximum occupancy threshold.

 > [!IMPORTANT]